hencjo/git-bash-prompt-utils/README.md

 Small collection of helpers for a nicer bash PS1 when working with git repositories.
 For instance, git relative subdir.

-## Contents

-git-bash-prompt-extras.sh contains the following functions:

-* __git_relative_subdir : When working in a git repo, show the working directory relative to the git root.

 ## __git_relative_subdir

 When working in a git repo, show the working directory relative to the git root.